La Trobe University: Research and publications

+Research divisions

 La Trobe Institute for Molecular Science

 The La Trobe Institute for Molecular Science (LIMS) is an interdisciplinary research institute based at the university.
 It contains research groups in life sciences (biochemistry and genetics), physical sciences (chemistry and physics), and applied sciences (pharmacy) and teaches undergraduate and graduate courses in these areas through the School of Molecular Sciences.
 It also contains two biotech companies: Hexima and AdAlta.
 The institute is housed in three buildings: LIMS1 and LIMS2 in the centre of the university's main campus in Bundoora and the applied science building at the Bendigo campus.

+Centre for Research on Language Diversity

+The Centre for Research on Language Diversity is a research institute founded in 1998 by R. M. W. Dixon at the Australian National University under the name Research Centre for Linguistic Typology.
+It moved to La Trobe University in 2000.

+Research facilities

 AgriBio

 In 2004 the Victorian Government identified a need to collocate its primary industries department's plant and animal science research capabilities with other research entities.
 It committed funds for this purpose in 2005 and committed to a joint venture with La Trobe University to construct a bioscience research centre at its Bundoora campus.
 A key objective of AgriBio is to facilitate science collaboration between the university and the Department of Environment, Land, Water and Planning (previously DEPI).

 The La Trobe AgriBio building, on the south eastern side of the university, has grown into a structure of around 31,000 square metres and over three levels with a number of external buildings under construction such as a large glasshouse and poly-house complex.
 Construction commenced in May 2009 and was completed in August 2012.